Loading...

 How to consume Apples, Almonds without glucose spikes

-Add high-fiber foods like chia seeds or flaxseeds to your meal.
-These can help slow the absorption of sugars.
+Add foods rich in fiber, such as berries or chia seeds, to your meal.
+Fiber can slow the absorption of sugars.

 Chew Slowly